How to conduct a Health and Safety Audit

 SafetyWallet, in partnership with MAKROSAFE and OHS Online, offers organisations with the perfect solution, despite the industry type or the size of the organisation.
 SafetyWallet has become a focal point in South Africa by offering support and assistance to employers in Health and Safety Compliance.

-Those who subscribe to SafetyWallet find that they are supported in every step of the way in helping industry and commerce create a safer as well as healthier working environment.
+Those who subscribe to SafetyWallet find that they are supported every step of the way in helping industry and commerce create a safer as well as healthier working environment.

-The SafetyWallet OHS Audit involves an in-depth examination into the entire health and safety management system of the member.
+The SafetyWallet OHS Audit involves an in-depth examination of the entire health and safety management system of the member.
 The SafetyWallet audit focuses predominantly on key aspects involved with managing Occupational Health and Safety in the workplace.

 The SafetyWallet OHS Audit process is as follows:

-- The SafetyWallet auditor will review all aspects of the OHS programme of the member.
+- The SafetyWallet auditor will review all aspects of the OHS program of the member.
 This will be done against the Occupational Health and Safety Act as well as other relevant regulations and SafetyWallet audit protocol.

 - The effectiveness of the implementation of these measures will also be assessed when the SafetyWallet auditor inspects the member’s premises and samples operational activities.